-- 5.45 The Licensing Authority is responsible for issuing and monitoring Premises Licences for all betting premises.
-Anyone wishing to operate a betting office will require a Betting Premises Licence from the Council. - 5.46 Children and young people will not be able to enter premises with a betting premises licence. - 5.47 Betting premises will be able to provide a limited number of gaming machines and some betting machines.
-A table showing the number and category of gaming machines permitted in betting premises is on page 33.44 - 5.48 In premises licensed for alcohol consumption, the Council has the power to restrict the number of gaming machines, their nature and the circumstances in which they are made available.
-It will not generally exercise this power though unless there are good reasons to do so taking into account, among other things: the size of the premises, the level of management, supervision and ability of staff to monitor the use of machines especially where children and young or vulnerable people are concerned; and the number of counter positions available for person-to-person transactions. - 5.49 The Council will expect applicants to offer their own measures to meet licensing objectives however appropriate measures / licensing conditions may cover issues such as: - · Proof of age schemes. - CCTV this should be of sufficient quality that it will use evidence. - the provision of entrances/machine areas - physical separation areas - location of entry - notices/signage - specific opening hours - self exclusionself-exclusion schemes these are schemes whereby individuals who acknowledge they have a gambling problem ask beto be barred from certain premises provision of information leaflets/helpline numbers for organisations such as GamCare
+- 5.465.47 The Licensing Authority is responsible for issuing and monitoring Premises Licences for all betting premises.
+Anyone wishing to operate a betting office will require a Betting Premises Licence from the Council. - 5.48 Children and young people will not be able to enter premises with a betting premises licence. - 5.47 Licensees should have procedures that require their staff to check the age of any customer who appears to be under 25.

+- 6.425.51 5.48 Betting premises will be able to provide a limited number of gaming machines and some betting machines.
+A table showing the number and category of gaming machines permitted in betting premises is on page\44 - 6.43 In premises licensed for alcohol consumption, the Licensing Authority Council has the power to restrict the number of gaming machines, their nature and the circumstances in which they are made available.
+It will not generally exercise this power though unless there are good reasons to do so taking into account, among other things: the size of the premises, the level of management, supervision and ability of staff to monitor the use of machines especially where children and young or vulnerable people are concerned; and the number of counter positions available for person-to-person transactions.

+6.445.53 The Licensing Authority Council will expect applicants to offer their own measures to meet the licensing objectives however appropriate measures / licensing conditions may cover issues such as:

+- Proof of age schemes. - CCTV this should be of sufficient quality that it will use evidence. - the provision of entrances/machine areas physical separation areas location of entry provision of information leaflets/helpline numbers for organisations such as GamCare

+- notices/signage specific opening hours - self-exclusion schemes these are schemes whereby individuals who acknowledge they have a gambling problem ask to be barred from certain premises